 What is a Breast Lift?

 A breast lift is a cosmetic procedure designed to reduce a drooping aesthetic (medically known as “ptosis”) and raise the breasts to a more youthful location.
-This is accomplished by removing excess skin, fat, and breast tissue, thereby reshaping the breasts to produce a tighter, firmer, and more rejuvenated look.
-Breast lift surgery is primarily pursued by patients who want to turn back the hands of time to restore younger-looking breast contours.
-The procedure is also commonly sought out to reverse the aesthetic effects of pregnancy, nursing, and weight fluctuation.
-In addition to enhancing the actual breast tissue, a breast lift can also reduce the size of the areolas, if necessary.
-For women who seek to enhance firmness while enlarging their breast size, placing breast implants in conjunction with a breast lift can be an excellent option.
+This is accomplished by removing excess skin, fat, and breast tissue, thereby reshaping the breasts to achieve a more rejuvenated look.
+Breast lift surgery is primarily pursued by patients who want to turn back time and restore younger-looking breast contours.
+The procedure is also commonly sought out to reverse the effects of pregnancy, nursing, and weight fluctuation.
+In addition to enhancing the actual breast tissue, a breast lift can reduce the size of the areolas, if necessary.
+For women who seek to enhance firmness while enlarging their breasts, placing breast implants in conjunction with a breast lift can be an excellent option.

 Am I a Candidate for a Breast Lift?